L-Colombo/dotfiles/README.md

 Other than that, it contains also the configuration for the [XMonad window manager](https://xmonad.org/) and XMobar, the most commonly used with Xmonad, as well as my configuration for the [Hyprland compositor](https://hyprland.org/) and [Waybar](https://github.com/Alexays/Waybar).

 ## Programs
+The main programs for which I have configuration files in this repository are:

 ### Alacritty